jimathy/jim-consumables/README.md

 	"nightvision"
 	"thermal"
 ```

+You can also now create "Box" items, when setting type to "pack", it will act as if you user is opening a box

+Examples:
+ - Ammo boxes that give clips
+ - Packets of cigarretes
+ - Crates of beer

+How to set up these:
 ```lua
     -- Example Box Item
 ["9_box"] = {                                     -- Name of the box item in the shared items